maurice-35/sei-project-3/README.md

 #  Install
 - Set-up the development folder on GitHub.
 - Create branches of the development folder.
-- Install dependencies in the root of the project yarn.
+- Install dependencies in the root of the project `yarn`.
-- Install dependencies in the client folder cd client && yarn.
+- Install dependencies in the client folder `cd client && yarn`.
-- Start the database mongod --dbpath ~/data/db.
+- Start the database `mongod --dbpath ~/data/db`.

 #  How to use Tails and Whiskers